WATER QUALITY MONITORING

 BBWARM participates in a comprehensive water quality monitoring program for the Birch Bay watershed managed by Whatcom County Public Works Natural Resources.
 Monitoring focuses on fecal coliform bacteria pollution.
 The overall goals of the water quality program are to protect public health and protect shellfish beds in Birch Bay.
 Monitoring data are compared to state health standards and used to identify sources priority drainages for water quality improvement.

-- Learn more about how to keep our water ways
+- Learn more about how to keep our waterways clean

-- Learn about water quality related beach closures in Birch Bay.
+- Learn more about water quality-related beach closures in Birch Bay

 Great News!
 Shellfish Beds Now Reopen for Harvesting in Birch Bay

-After 10 years of closure due to fecal coliform pollution, the Washington State Department of Health upgraded 129 acres of shellfish beds in Birch Bay from Prohibited to Approved for shellfish harvesting on January 16.
+After 10 years of closure due to fecal coliform pollution, the Washington State Department of Health upgraded 129 acres of shellfish beds in Birch Bay from Prohibited to Approved for shellfish harvesting on January 16, 2018.
 Years of hard work and collaboration by community members, non-profit organizations, and local government working together to improve water quality in Terrell Creek, the largest tributary to Birch Bay, have resulted in improved water quality and the reopening.
 This is a community success worth celebrating!
 Thank you to everyone working to improve water quality in the Birch Bay watershed.
-A community celebration is being planned for later this year.
 For more information read the press release here.
 Additional news stories include: Harvest restrictions lifted on 129 acres of Birch Bay, Terrell Creek Cleanup Leads to Open Shellfish Beds and These Birch Bay shellfish beds have been closed for 10 years.
 Here’s why they’re reopening.